Split Lemma and First Isomorphism Theorem for groupoids: Crossed products of groupoids and Split Lemma

-\textbf{Acknowledgements.} This work benefited from conversations with Alessandro Ardizzoni, Ilaria Colazzo, Kenny De Commer, Geoffrey Janssens, Isabel Martin-Lyons, Silvia Properzi, and Leandro Vendramin.
-The author is especially grateful to Alessandro Ardizzoni for his many remarks and his feedback on this paper, and to Leandro Vendramin for his interest and his advice.
+This work benefited from conversations with Alessandro Ardizzoni, Alan Cigoli, Ilaria Colazzo, Kenny De Commer, Marino Gran, Geoffrey Janssens, Isabel Martin-Lyons, Silvia Properzi, Paolo Saracco, and Leandro Vendramin.
+The author is especially grateful to Alessandro Ardizzoni for his many remarks and his feedback on this work, to Alan Cigoli and Marino Gran for pointing out the reference \cite{MetereMontoliSemidirectIntGpd}, and to Leandro Vendramin for his constant interest and his advice.

 The author was funded by the Università di Torino though a PNRR DM 118 scholarship; by the Vrije Universiteit Brussel through the bench fee OZR3762; by Leandro Vendramin through the FWO Senior Research Project G004124N; and by the European Union -- NextGe\-ne\-ra\-tionEU under NRRP, Mission 4 Component 2 CUP D53D23005960006 -- Call PRIN 2022 No.\@ 104 of February 2, 2022 of the Italian Ministry of University and Research; Project 2022S97PMY \textit{Structures for Quivers, Algebras and Representations} (SQUARE).